Serrowxd/Crypto_Graph/README.md

 **Note that themes are not currently working with different accounts** **This feature is future dated, it's a work-in-progress**

+### How to use it

+`npm run scss` - starts the scss watcher, compiles everything from scss into css.

+`yarn start` - starts the react local server

+Currently there is no working back-end, I will update the readme when it's properly functional.

 ### Future Dated